CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 - Be inside a Python virtual environment in which the dependencies specified in `batch/requirements.txt` have been installed.
 - Have appropriately environment variables.
 You can check this by printing one to the terminal, e.g. via `echo $AZURE_BATCH_ACCOUNT`.

+### Create or grab a configuration file
+We specify jobs using [YAML-formatted]() configuration files.
+We provide an `example_eval_config.yaml` in the `wastewater-input` Blob storage container within the `cfaazurebatchprd` Blob storage account.
+Download it to your local machine using the [Azure Storage Explorer] or via the command line, and save it the `wastewater-informed-covid-forecasting` directory under `input/config/eval/example_eval_config.yaml`.

 ### Create a pool
 `setup_pool.py` sets up a "pool" of virtual machines on Azure that will actually run your code when asked (by a "task" that forms part of a "job").